-Increase fibre in diet:
+Increase fiber in diet:

-Joan Siegel, the associate professor at the Sargent School of Health at Boston University, says fiber is an essential element in improving the health of the digestive system and reducing the absorption of harmful cholesterol, which can be obtained from lentils, beans, fruits, vegetables, nuts.
+Joan Siegel, associate professor at the Sargent School of Health at Boston University, says fiber is an essential element in improving the health of the digestive system and reducing the absorption of harmful cholesterol, which can be obtained from lentils, beans, fruits, vegetables, nuts.

 Reduce the risk of diabetes:

 Dieting is linked to reducing the risk of diabetes, according to the National Institute of Diabetes and Gastroenterology because it contains fewer calories.

 A vegan diet helps you reduce high blood pressure because it limits the amount of sodium in the diet because it aims to reduce meat consumption and increase protein-rich foods.